TaskAudit: Detecting Functiona11ity Errors in Mobile Apps via Agentic Task Execution: Background: Errors

-Navigation errors occur when the structure of interactive elements impedes efficient movement through the interface using a screen reader.
-For example, in Figure~\ref{fig:exp1}\,(E), an excessive number of focusable airplane elements clutters the page, making it almost impossible to reach the main menu.
-This type of error overloads a screen reader’s navigation order, leading to frustration and inefficiency during sequential navigation.
-Navigation errors are addressed by WCAG 1.3.1 ``Info and Relationships,'' which requires content structure to be programmatically determinable, and WCAG 2.4.1 ``Bypass Blocks,’’ which requires mechanisms to skip repetitive content.}
+\textbf{Navigation errors.} Navigation errors occur when the structure of interactive elements impedes efficient movement through the interface using a screen reader.
+For example, in Figure~\ref{fig:exp1}(e), a large number of focusable airplane elements clutter the page, making it almost impossible to reach the main menu.
+This type of error \edit{overloads a screen reader's navigation order, leading}{can lead} to frustration and inefficiency during sequential navigation.
+Navigation errors are addressed by WCAG 1.3.1 ``Info and Relationships,'' which requires content structure be programmatically determinable, and WCAG 2.4.1 ``Bypass Blocks,'' which requires mechanisms to skip repetitive content\add{~\cite{w3c_wcag2.2}}.